sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 # How to run nextsimdg on GRICAD

 Once you are all [set up on GRICAD servers](https://github.com/sasip-climate/catalog-shared-data-SASIP/blob/main/gricad.md) and familiar with how to [compute there](https://github.com/sasip-climate/GRICAD-usage/blob/main/compute_GRICAD.md), you may want to run the latest version of neXtSIM-DG.
+Below we provide a tutorial how to comple nextsim-dg and run an example simulation.

-- Create your computing environment :
+## Create your computing environment :
+To compile the neXtSIM-DG code, you need some specific librairies, namely `cmake`,`boost`,`eigen`,`netcdf-cxx4`,`netCDF4`.
-We need some librairies so we create a conda environment that we are going to activate each time we want to compile neXtSIM.
-It is a bit long to run on the frontal node so we put it in a script and launch it on a computing node.
+So you first need (once for all) to create a conda environment that you'll then activate _each time_ we want to compile neXtSIM-DG.
+This installation of the environment is a bit long to run on the frontal node so we put it in a script and launch it on a computing node.
+One way to proceed is to use the environment file that we provide here (2023-01-15-environment-nextsimdg.yml, tested on GRICAD).

 The create_conda_env_nextsimdg.sh script :

 ```bash
 #!/bin/bash